geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 8. In the **Maximum booking lead time (days)** field, change the value from **180** days to **60** days.  <br/>

 	‎**Note:** The standard duration of 180 days can be too long for scheduling out most meetings.
-As a best practice, organizations should establish a company standard so events do not over-book locations.
+As a best practice, organizations should establish a company standard so that events do not over-book locations.

 9. In the **Maximum duration (hours)** field, change the value from **24.0** hours to **120** hours (this is five days, or one work week).